arc-archive/raml-request-panel/README.md

 # raml-request-panel

 The request panel view for the request defined as a RAML method.
+It is a main view element for the API console to display the request panel related to the RAML specification.

 This element is meant to be used with RAML specification.
 See demo for usage information.